Every single pound raised is put to use helping us meet our charitable objectives: support and information, awareness and research.

-Thanks to the generosity of our fundraisers, we have been able to commit to joint investment in partnership with the UK’s biggest sight charity, Fight for Sight, in a brand new PhD studentship in nystagmus research as well as continuing to offer an annual small research grant award of £15,000.
+Thanks to the generosity of our fundraisers, we have been able to commit to joint investment in partnership with the UK’s biggest sight charity, Fight for Sight, in a brand new PhD studentship in nystagmus research as well as continuing to offer at least one annual small research grant of £15,000.

 We would like to help fund a major multi-centre research project into finding out whether it is possible to prevent nystagmus developing in new-born infants.
 Several of our research partners believe prevention may be possible.
 The total cost of the project is estimated at over £200,000.

 We would also like to support research into the social and emotional aspects of nystagmus and, in particular, help combat some of the isolation adults with nystagmus tell us they experience.

 Thanks to our fundraisers and donors, in 2022 we

 - supported almost 750 people with enquiries, helping them to make sense of nystagmus